dbieber/davidbieber.com/hugo/content/snippets/2022-12-13-castles-in-the-clouds.md

 +++
-title = "Castles in the Clouds: Why we believe what we believe (Incomplete)" date = 2022-12-13T00:00:00 tags = ["taking-silly-ideas-seriously"]
+title = "Castles in the Clouds: Why we believe what we believe" date = 2022-12-13T00:00:00 tags = ["taking-silly-ideas-seriously"]
 +++